jhurst502/Weather/typo.md

-This lfoie hasd sevrl typos in it more justin
+This lfoie hasd sevrl typos in it more reh